-For example: I reached out to a jurno at Refinery29 and had seen she had gone to the main Uni in my hometown.
-In my Note I said something along the lines of:
+For example, I reached out to a journo at Refinery29 and had seen she had gone to the main Uni in my hometown.
+In my Note, I said something along the lines of:

 'Hey [name]!
 I can see you went to Falmouth Uni which is my hometown!
 I bet you miss the beach as much as me!
 Would love to connect and talk about a potential feature for R29 I think you will be interested in.'

-Always be genuine, but touching upon how they can help you or others, is also key.
+Always be genuine and touch upon how they can help you or others.
 Everybody loves a bit of philanthropy.
 For example, when looking for a guest for the July Q+A, I mentioned: